7 Best European Password Managers (2026): GDPR-Tested

 GDPR Article 28YesYesYesYesYesYesYes

-Every tool here is zero-knowledge — the provider literally cannot read your passwords.
-The difference is jurisdiction.
-All seven fall under EU or Swiss law.
-None are subject to US National Security Letters or the CLOUD Act.
+Every tool here is zero-knowledge.
+The provider cannot read your vault, even if compelled.
+What changes between them is the legal envelope around that vault.
+All seven sit under EU or Swiss law.
+None are reachable through US National Security Letters or the CLOUD Act.

 Plan🇨🇭Proton Pass🇱🇹NordPass🇨🇭pCloud Pass🇩🇪Padloc🇱🇺Passbolt🇧🇪Hypervault🇩🇪heylogin